imjmedia/wecare/query_deluxe/doc/index.rst

 You can type queries involving SELECT statement and many clauses like WHERE, AND, etc ...

-The result is correctly presented in a table form.
+The result is correctly presented in a table form and you can print your table's result in a PDF format.

 You can also make UPDATE, DELETE, CREATE, INSERT, ALTER and DROP statements.